redsanket/spark/external/oozie/guide/workflows.rst

 the date to an output directory.
 We're also defining to variables in the Workflow XML that are used in the Pig script.

+.. _basic-ex:

 Example Pig Script
 ++++++++++++++++++

+The simple Pig script loads a text file, capitalizes the ``name`` string, and writes the data to file.

 ``script.pig``